-- a.
-Prepare a planning scheme amendment for: - i.
-Changes Clause 53.01 to require that all subdivision provide an open space contribution rate of 10% of land area acquisition, or of the total land value. - ii.
-Prepare a new Local Planning Policy to set out the policy for the process for open space contributions. - b.
-Undertake an assessment of schools to identify future options for expanding the open space network.
+a.
+Prepare a planning scheme amendment for:

+i.
+Changes Clause 53.01 to require that all subdivision provide an open space contribution rate of 10% of land area acquisition, or of the total land value.

+ii.
+Prepare a new Local Planning Policy to set out the policy for the process for open space contributions.

-- c.
-Prepare an action plan for each of the twelve precincts to identify priority land acquisition, capital works projects based on gaps and future growth and providing a diversity and range of open spaces. - d.
-Produce a series of model design guides for parks of different function types of open space. - e.
+- b.
+Prepare an action plan for each of the twelve precincts to identify priority land acquisition, capital works projects based on gaps and future growth and providing a diversity and range of open spaces. - c.
+Produce a series of model design guides for parks of different function types of open space. - d.
 Develop a program to identify properties for potential acquisition and a mechanism to ensure that Council is alerted to property sales where there are options for additions to the open space network.

-5 Improving the off road trails network
+5. Improving the off road trails network